-The net adjustment to other comprehensive income (loss) for fiscal 2017, fiscal 2016, and fiscal 2015 was a \$0.1 million gain, \$2.1 million loss; and a \$0.4 million gain, respectively, primarily from the net recognized and unrecognized actuarial gain (loss) for those fiscal periods.
+The net adjustment to other comprehensive income (loss) for fiscal 2018, fiscal 2017, and fiscal 2016 was a \$0.6 million loss, \$0.1 million gain, and a \$2.1 million loss, respectively, primarily from the net recognized and unrecognized actuarial gain (loss) for those fiscal periods.

-The decrease in the unfunded obligation for the fiscal year was approximately \$4.0 million and was comprised of \$5.8 million of actuarial losses, \$11.1 million of investment returns including an asset gain, \$3.7 million of pension contributions, and a charge of \$5.3 million due to current year service and interest cost.
-The net periodic pension cost decreased to a credit of \$0.2 million in fiscal 2017, from expense of \$0.8 million in fiscal 2016, driven primarily by a reduction in service cost due to pension curtailment activities.
+The decrease in the unfunded obligation for the fiscal year was approximately \$3.7 million and was comprised of \$9.7 million of actuarial gains, \$6.3 million of investment losses including an asset gain, \$4.7 million of pension contributions, and a charge of \$4.4 million due to current year service and interest cost.
+The net periodic pension cost increased to \$0.2 million in fiscal 2018, from a credit of \$0.2 million in fiscal 2017, driven primarily by a reduction in investment returns.

-In both fiscal 2017 and fiscal 2016, a freeze of certain unionized participants in the pension plan due to renegotiation of union contracts resulted in a reduction in future years of service for the remaining active participants in the plan, which triggered a curtailment.
-As a result, there was an immaterial curtailment gain from the event which resulted in an immaterial decrease to the projected benefit obligation in both fiscal 2017 and fiscal 2016.
+In fiscal 2017, a freeze of certain unionized participants in the pension plan due to renegotiation of union contracts resulted in a reduction in future years of service for the remaining active participants in the plan, which triggered a curtailment.
+As a result, there was an immaterial curtailment gain from the event which resulted in an immaterial decrease to the projected benefit obligation in fiscal 2017.